-No dominant style appeared. various combinations Instead. were evident.
-Thus, it was determined that task and relationship are not either/or leadership styles authoritarian-democratic an continuum suggests.
+No dominant style appeared.
+Instead, various combinations were evident.
+Thus, it was determined that task and relationship are not either/or leadership styles as an authoritarian-democratic continuum suggests.
 Instead, these patterns of leader behavior can be plotted on two separate axes as shown in Figure 1.
 (This figure will be used for scoring your self-perceptions of your leadership style and style range from your LASI-Self.)